lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ### OwnerIntermediateKey

 This is the second operational state of the key manager.
-This state is reached through another invocation of the KMAC operation using the previous working state as the key, and other inputs as data.
+This state is reached through another invocation of the KMAC operation using the previous internal key, and other inputs as data.
-The output of the KMAC operation replaces the previous value of the working state, and the new value becomes the `OwnerIntermediateKey`.
+The output of the KMAC operation replaces the previous value of the internal key, and the new value becomes the `OwnerIntermediateKey`.

 The relevant data inputs are:
 *  `OwnerRootSecret`: Secret seed from flash.